Who We Are

 Not to be mistaken for a Tolkien character, Travis does more than just look pretty with a beard.
 Whether bidding or managing a project, he strives to get things right the first time.
 If you need a bid for your project, chances are good that you may find his name attached.

-If not in the office - he can often be found hunting, hiking, woodworking, playing sports, cartooning, playing with his four kids, or annoying his wife.
+If not in the office - he can often be found hunting, hiking, woodworking, playing sports, cartooning, or annoying his four kids.

 He speaks three languages - fluent in both english, canadian, and a little australian.